Travel Tips: Vol. 2 During Your Trip

 - 5 min read

 If you’re anything like me, it rubs you the wrong way to be called a tourist when you identify more as a traveller.
-Here are tested Travel Tips for During Your Trip.
+Here are some tested travel tips for during your trip.

-This article, Travel Tips, Vol. 2: During the Trip, provides helpful ways to experience authentic moments during your trip.
+This article, Travel Tips, Vol. 2: During the Trip, provides helpful ways to experience authentic moments during your journey.

 Let the magic of travel begin!

-“To travel is to live” – Hans Christian Anderson
+“To travel is to live” – Hans Christian Andersen

 Travellers seek the true experience of a place.
-We LIVE for incredible fleeting moments which can completely take our breath away.
-The magic of travelling is in the details, the frame of mind in which we make decisions & key factors that ensure that you are ready for terrific moments to happen to you.
+We live for those incredible, fleeting moments that can completely take our breath away.
+The magic of travelling lies in the details, the frame of mind we adopt, and the key factors that ensure we are ready for terrific moments to happen.

 What could be more iconic and authentic than a traveller with an open paper map on the café table or the hood of the car?

-Invest in a large road map, made with good quality paper, including as many details as possible.
-Don't go cheap here.
-It's worth every penny.
+Invest in a large road map made with good quality paper.
+It should include as many details as possible.
+Don’t go cheap here; it's worth every penny!

 When getting directions from locals, pull out that map!

-Don’t be precious about it either; take notes, write on it, circle places, draw routes.
+Don’t be precious about it; take notes, write on it, circle places, and draw routes.

-Go full co-pilot here & embrace this timeless orientation method; you'll be amazed at how much fun you'll have figuring it all out.
+Go full co-pilot here and embrace this timeless orientation method.
+You'll be amazed at how much fun you'll have figuring it all out!

 A personal favourite...